2022–23 FA Vase

-The 2022–23 FA Vase (Known for sponsorship reasons as the Isuzu FA Vase) is the 49th season of the FA Vase, an annual football competition for teams playing in levels 9 and 10 (steps 5 & 6) of the English National League System.
+The 2022–23 FA Vase (known for sponsorship reasons as the Isuzu FA Vase) was the 49th season of the FA Vase, an annual football competition for teams playing in levels 9 and 10 (steps 5 & 6) of the English National League System.

+The defending champions were Newport Pagnell Town, who reached their second consecutive final, but were beaten 1-0 by Ascot United.

 Calendar

 First qualifying round

 The draw for the first qualifying round was made on 8 July 2022.

 Second qualifying round

 The draw for the second qualifying round was also made on 8 July 2022.

 First round proper

-The draw for the First Round Proper was made on 26 September 2022.
+The draw for the first round proper was made on 26 September 2022.

 Second round proper

-The Second Round draw was made on 24 October 2022.
+The second round draw was made on 24 October 2022.
 The round contained the 103 winners from the previous round with an additional 25 teams who had received a bye until this stage of the competition.

 Third round proper

-The Third Round draw was made on 14 November 2022, consisting of the 64 winners from the previous round.
+The third round draw was made on 14 November 2022, consisting of the 64 winners from the previous round.